-Prior to charging for this service, the department had already accepted and determined Fit and Proper Person applications and used this experience to determine the level of fee to be set.
+Prior to charging for this service, the department had already accepted and determined Fit and Proper Person applications and used this experience to determine the level of fee to be set with respect to any future applications.

 It is acknowledged that the work involved in dealing with different applications will not be equal.
 Therefore, in all cases fees are based on what would be considered an average application rather than a best case or worst case.
 As experience of the process develops, for all parties involved, then this will have the potential to be reflected in subsequent fee calculations.